Skip to Content

 • Clamps

-Start by cutting your boards for the Chevron pattern.
+Start by cutting a chevron pattern on your Miter Saw.
 Chevron boards have 45-degree angles on each end.
 The ends of each piece are cut in the same direction.

 So, you can easily cut a bunch of pieces in a row without changing your Miter Saw settings.